- What is newLISP and what can I do with it?

 18. Can newLISP be embedded in other programs?newLISP can be compiled as a UNIX shared library or Win32 DLL (dynamic link library).
 As a result, the shared library versions of newLISP can be used inside other programs that are able to import shared library functions.
 Other ways to integrate your application with newLISP include I/O pipes and network ports.

 On Win32 systems, newLISP has been used inside MS Excel, MS Visual Basic, and the NeoBook GUI application builder.
 On UNIX, newLISP has been used inside the GNumeric spreadsheet.
 On Mac OS X, newLISP has been used as an extension language for the BBEdit editor by having newLISP communicate with BBEdit via standard I/O pipes.
-The Tcl/Tk frontend for newLISP is an example of newLISP integration via network ports.
+The Java based Guiserver and the older Tcl/Tk frontend for newLISP are examples of newLISP integration via network ports.

 19. Can I keep my newLISP scripts closed although newLISP is licensed GPL?Yes, you can.
 The gnu.org FAQ for the GPL explains this.
 As long as your scripts do not use other 3rd party GPL'ed software in the form of imported libraries or loaded modules, your newLISP scripts don't need to be GPL licensed.
 Most modules on the newLISP website are unlicensed and don't import other libraries.
 If they do, consult the licenses of those 3rd party libraries.